robstoll/atrium/README.md

 You can [use your own](#use-own-components) [AtriumErrorAdjuster](https://docs.atriumlib.org/latest#/kdoc/atrium-core/ch.tutteli.atrium.reporting/-atrium-error-adjuster)
 to adjust the filtering.
-Stack frames of Atrium and of test runners (Spek, Kotest, and JUnit for JVM, mocha and jasmine for JS) are excluded per default.
+Stack frames of Atrium and of test runners (Spek, Kotest, TestNG, and JUnit for JVM, mocha and jasmine for JS) are excluded per default.
 [Create a Feature Request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in case you use a different runner, we can add yours to the list as well.